 Established in 1978, the Department of Political and Social Change (PSC) is a centre for teaching and research on the study of Asian politics and society.

-We have a considerable depth of expertise on Indonesia and China's political and social dynamics, including the highest concentration of academic staff and PhD students specialising in Indonesian politics outside of Indonesia itself.
+Our faculty include leaders in their field on the political and social dynamics of Indonesia and China, and we have the highest concentration of academic staff and PhD students specialising in Indonesian politics outside of Indonesia itself.

 The Department offers world-class graduate research programs focusing on political science but also drawing upon the diverse disciplinary backgrounds of our academic staff, including sociology, history and anthropology.